About this event

-The Williams BMW Rochdale Half Marathon, 10K and 1 mile Fun Run returns for its 7th year.
+The Williams BMW Rochdale Half Marathon, 10K and 1 mile Fun Run returns for its 7th year and registration is now open with an early bird discount.

 About the 2023 races